 2. Silky Long Lavander Hair

-To recreate this beautiful look presented in the image above, opt for a dusty & smokey lavender hair.
-Cut the hair blunt and style loose, glamorous waves that will give your mane a mesmerizing texture and glow.
+To recreate this beautiful look presented in the image above, opt for dusty & smokey lavender hair.
+Then, cut the hair blunt and style loose, glamorous waves that will give your mane a mesmerizing texture and glow.

 3. Pale Lavander Ombre